CircleCI-Public/cloudfoundry-orb/README.md

 ## Simple Push

 ### Using Previous Job assets
-YOu can use the `workspace_path` to consume artifacts created by a previous job.
+You can use the `workspace_path` to consume artifacts created by a previous job.

 ```
 version: 2.1